CharlesStockman/linuxConfiguration/README.md

 	sudo bash and then enter the password

 ### Step 2.
 Install the software
-#### Directory containing the scripts to install the software fro the different repositories ( linux distos, pip, docker files )
+#### Directory containing the scripts to install the software for different repositories ( linux distos, pip, docker files )
 * cd linuxConfiguration/distro
 * cd \<distroDirectory\>